ietf-rats-wg/eat/draft-ietf-rats-eat.md

 If the entity is stationary, the heading is NaN (floating-point not-a-number).
 The speed is the horizontal component of the entity velocity in meters per second.

-When encoding floating-point numbers half-precision should not be used.
+When encoding floating-point numbers half-precision SHOULD NOT be used.
-It usually does not provide enough precision for a geographic location.
+They usually do not provide enough precision for a geographic location.
-It is not a requirement that the receiver of an EAT implement half-precision, so the receiver may not be able to decode the location.

 The location may have been cached for a period of time before token creation.
 For example, it might have been minutes or hours or more